In Him Ministries:

 Were the prophecies given through Israel conditional or absolute?

 However, that warning was obviously conditional as evidenced by the fact that when the people of Nineveh repented, and “God saw their works that they turned from their evil way,” he withdrew the judgment and did not destroy them (Jonah 3:10).
-Similarly, when God promised the Israelites that the land of Canaan would be their inheritance, that pledge was contingent upon their fidelity to Yahweh (Deut.
+Similarly, when God promised the Israelites that the land of Canaan would be their inheritance, that pledge was contingent upon their fidelity to their covenant with Yahweh (Deut.
 28-30; Lev.
-26; Jer.
+26; Josh.
+23:14-15; Jer.
 12:14-17; 18:7-11; 26:1-6).

 Look at how these other passages describe God fulfilling His promises to Israel: